Erwin Quarder metal-plastic bonding delivers heat exchanger advances

 How it works

-To achieve the plastic-metal bond, the aluminium surface is first etched to create a micro-nanostructure, resulting in an extreme increase in surface area.
+To achieve the plastic-metal bond, the aluminium surface is first structured to create a micro-nanostructure, resulting in an extreme increase in surface area.
 The plate is then brought to the melting temperature of the plastic, so that it melts and flows into the cavities and undercuts in the structured aluminium surface, filling all the cavities.
 The structures in the sub-micrometric range are completely wetted with plastic, ensuring there are no air pockets or voids.
 Once the component has cooled, a media and gas-tight connection is created between the aluminium and the plastic.

 ONLINE PARTNERS